How to Choose Your Wedding Photographer – Getting the Best Photography to Suit Your Needs

 -

-Write down questions and ask them when you meet your potential wedding photographers.
-If a meeting isn’t possible, then ask on the phone.
+Write down questions and ask them when you contact your shortlist of potential wedding photographers.
 It’s so important to put your mind at rest.

-I like to answer as many questions as possible on my site so couples get a feel for who I am and what I can provide before contacting me.
-But many photographers have scant information on their site, so you may have many questions for them.
+I like to answer as many questions as possible on my site so couples can get a feel for who I am and what I can provide before contacting me.
+However, many photographers have scant information on their sites, so you may have many questions for them.

 Get Everything in Writing

-If they quote a fee for particular services on the phone, ensure they send this through by email.
+If they quote a fee for specific services over the phone, ensure they email it through.
 Ask for an itemised list of what they include in your chosen package.
 Then, there can be no dispute further down the line.

 Communication and Information

 Know what you want and ensure your photographer is on the same page.
 If something is important to you, do tell them.
 For example, sometimes a poignant moment is planned, such as placing a rose to remember a relative no longer around.
-Ensure your photographer knows about this so they can spend time capturing it.
+Ensure your photographer is aware of this so they can spend time capturing it.

-Make sure they know where to be and when.
-Provide an itinerary and list of required shots.
+Your photographer will know where to be and when for the standard wedding day shots, but every day is different, so provide an itinerary and a list of required shots.
 I give my clients a questionnaire to fill in to make things easier.
 Tell them if there is anything else you believe they need to know.
 Don’t leave anything to chance!

 Consider the Venue>> Lambeth Town Hall, London, for Your Civil Wedding.